 Opportunities will be given midway and at the end of each lecture to ask questions.
-Please use the "raise your hand" feature in zoom and I will call on you.
+When lectures are in person, I will prioritize questions from students in the classroom.
+For Zoom, please use the "raise your hand" feature in zoom and I will call on you.
 I will also unlock the chat during these times for people that would prefer to type a question.
 If I cannot answer the question in that time, the IAs will attempt to answer your question in the order the question appears in the chat.